Academics Review: The making of a Monsanto front group to attack the organic industry

 Related reporting:

-Hidden industry funding
+Hidden industry funding of Academics Review

 The Academics Review website describes its founders as “two independent professors”: Bruce Chassy, PhD, professor emeritus at the University of Illinois at Urbana-Champaign, and David Tribe, PhD, senior lecturer at the University of Melbourne, Australia.
 As of May 2018, the website claimed, “Academics Review only accepts unrestricted donations from non-corporate sources to support our work.”